chaudharybharat/ReactVideoPlayer/README.md

 # ReactVideoPlayer
-This Demo is Video player of react-native manage mute video pause video
+<b>This Demo is Video player of react-native manage mute video pause video </b>